kenweechin/BREW-RIGHT/README.md

 Each page comprises of a responsive navigation bar at the top page.
 The branding of the website is situated at the top middle, whereas the navigation links are located at the top left.
 The home page and how to order page consists of the footer with the social media links for the user to click on to check the credit of the website, as well as the other minor section of brief introduction of the website at the most bottom page.

-The navigation links consists of home page, contact page, how to order page, and cart page.
+The navigation links consists of home page(represented by the BREW RIGHT logo), contact page, how to order page, and cart page.

 **Home**

-The home page features three carousel slides as the main images of the landing page.
-The first slide shows the coffee beans with the stirrer, the reason of this picture is to yield a visual impact to the user which the user can know what is this website selling without spending much time on scrolling to look for information.
+The home page features a main image of the landing page.
+The reason of this picture is to yield a visual impact to the user which the user can know what is this website selling without spending much time on scrolling to look for information.

 The brand of the website, BREW RIGHT, is created by combining wording and picture to attract audience's eyes, which acts as a great advertising title.